Towards the classification of finite-dimensional diagonally graded commutative algebras: Classification by the Skjelbred-Sund method of central extensions

 of dimension $v(\gamma)=2$, and the Grassmannian of $1$-dimensional subspaces of $Z_\gamma$ has dimension 1.
 According to Proposition~\ref{prop:orbit}, the central extensions $\frakp(C)_\theta$ with $\theta\in Z_\gamma$, i.e. $C_\theta\sim C_\gamma$ provide more than one isomorphism class of DGCAs of dimension 8, and even infinitely many when $\mathbbm k$ is infinite. \end{exam}

-With evidences of small dimension, we also try to prove that any DGCA has nontrivial central extensions, but still lack of proper methods. \begin{conjecture} For any $C\in\mathcal M_{n-1}$, ${\rm Gr}(C)$ must have at least one nonvanishing connected component, so the DGCA $\frakp(C)$ has nontrivial central extensions by Theorem~\ref{th:cocyle_graph}. \end{conjecture}
+With evidences of small dimension, we also try to prove that any DGCA has nontrivial central extensions, but still lack of proper methods.
+Maybe the general theory of binomial algebras is helpful for this problem~\cite{ES}. \begin{conjecture} For any $C\in\mathcal M_{n-1}$, ${\rm Gr}(C)$ must have at least one nonvanishing connected component, so the DGCA $\frakp(C)$ has nontrivial central extensions by Theorem~\ref{th:cocyle_graph}. \end{conjecture}

 In the end of this section, we give a criterion when all nontrivial central extensions of a DGCA form exactly one isomorphism class.
 In order to prove it, we need a technical lemma. \begin{lemma} For any matrix $C\in\mathcal M_{n-1}$, let $G$ be one connected component of ${\rm Gr}(C)$, and $\theta,\gamma$ two $2$-cocycles in $Z_g^2(\frakp(C),V)$.
 Then $\theta$ and $\gamma$ are colinear on $G$, namely